kacperszo/pafnucy/README.md

 If you use the PDBbind dataset, you can prepare it with `pdbbind_data.ipynb` notebook and then use `split_dataset.py` script to split it into the 3 subsets.
 The notebook assumes, that your files are organized as in PDBbind v.
 2016, so if you use a different version you might need to change some paths.
-The script `split_dataset.py` will by default use core set as test set, 1000 molecules from refined set as validation set, and the rest of the data as training set.
+The script `split_dataset.py` will by default use core set as test set, 1000 randomly selected molecules from refined set as validation set, and the rest of the data as training set.
 You can control the size of validation set with `--size_val` attribute.

 After creating the dataset you can use it to train the new network: